Have you heard of the 7 baby steps?

 Dave Ramsey is one of the most well known “money experts!”
 He created a multi-million dollar company and has changed the lives of hundreds of thousands of people with his financial advice.

 He is known for his extremely popular radio show, which we listen to, along with 14 million other followers every week.
-He is also the creator of Financial Peace University, which is a program that teaches you how to take control of your own money.
+He is also the creator of Financial Peace University, a program that teaches you how to control your own money.

 If you haven’t caught his radio show, you should.
 What I love most about it is his no-nonsense approach to money.
 He isn’t afraid to tell people when they are being dumb with their money.